A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

-For the determination of the indifference and preference thresholds, also called discriminating thresholds, we follow the method proposed in \cite{RoyEtAl14}.
-These thresholds are used for modelling the imperfect knowledge of data and should result from an interaction between the analysts and the expert.
+For the indifference and preference thresholds, also called discriminating thresholds, we adopt the procedure proposed in \cite{RoyEtAl14}.
+These thresholds are used for modeling the imperfect knowledge of data and should result from the interaction between the analysts and the specialist.

-If there are important reasons leading to rejecting the hypothesis of constant thresholds, the expert can consider the use of affine functions to model the discriminating thresholds.
-These functions can be direct (when varying with the worst performance) or inverse (when varying with the best performance).
-The two are equivalent, as can be seen in \cite{RoyEtAl14}.
-Let us consider two actions $a$ and $b$, where a criterion $g_j$ has to be maximized, and where the performances of $a$ are better than the performances of $b$, i.e. $g_j(a) \geqslant g_j(b)$.
-Consider also the direct affine threshold function (computed with respect to the worst performance): $p_j(g_j(b)) = \alpha^{p}_{j} g_j(a) + \beta_{j}^p$.
-The inverse thresholds are easy to compute, as can be seen in \cite{RoyEtAl14}.

-In what follows we present the thresholds for all the criteria.
-We start with criterion $g_6$.

-\paragraph{Criterion $g_6$ ({\tt ENV-MAIN})} The area of the buildings to be restyled is not precisely defined, leading to imperfect knowledge.
-The analyst felt there were strong reasons favouring the need for building variable functions.
-The area in $m^2$ is a criterion to be maximized.
-The following procedure was employed.

-\begin{itemize}[label={--}] \item Consider a project with reference area of $1000$ $m^2$ in the bottom of the scale.
-A project with a difference greater than or equal to $1500$ $m^2$ was considered as significantly better in terms of restyled area than a project with a reference area of $1000$ $m^2$.
-Since we are making the difference with respect to the worst performance, we are computing the direct thresholds (the inverse thresholds are easy to compute).
-We have thus

-It should be remarked that a project with a value of $1500$ was considered as the first value allowing the establishment of the threshold.
-Other values have been considered, for example, $1800$ was considered too high, while $1450$ was considered slightly low, which led us to increase the value a little bit to $1500$.

-\item Consider a reference area of $45000$ $m^2$ in the upper level of the scale.
-A project with an area greater than or equal to $50000$ $m^2$ was considered as significantly better than a project with an area of $45000$ $m^2$.
-This led to putting